perwin/imfit/docs/index.rst

     ``$ imfit someimage.fits --config model_description.txt``

-Fitting a subsection of the image + convolving the model with a Point-Spread-Function image, using Differential Evolution as the solver:
+Fitting a subsection of the image and convolving the model with a Point-Spread-Function image, using Differential Evolution as the solver:

     ``$ imfit someimage.fits[500:750,600:800] --config model_description.txt --psf psf.fits --de``

-Markov Chain Monte Carlo (MCMC) analysis of the same image + model:
+Markov Chain Monte Carlo (MCMC) analysis of the same image and model:

     ``$ imfit-mcmc someimage.fits[500:750,600:800] --config model_description.txt --psf psf.fits``